livegnik/2way-design/2WAY High-Level Design.md

 ```

 In this JSON structure:
-- `id` and `version` identify the object and its version.
+- `id` and `version` identify the Edge object and its version.
-- `signing_key` is the public key of the user creating the object.
+- `signing_key` is the public key of the user creating the Edge.
 - `parent_id` and `parent_version` reference the parent object.
-- `child_ids` and `child_versions` specify the IDs and versions of child objects.
+- `child_ids` and `child_versions` specify the IDs and versions of the child objects.
-- `vote` indicates the relevance of the object (`1` for relevant, `0` for irrelevant).
+- `vote` indicates the relevance of the Edge (`1` for relevant, `0` for irrelevant).
 - `timestamp` records the time of creation.
 - `hash` provides a unique identifier for the document.

-As with the Attribute object, changes can be signed and sent to the Log Manager.
+It's important to note that Edges are only created for parent-child relationships.
+For other objects, such as attributes, reputation ratings, and access control lists (ACLs), the relationship is implied within the object itself, as they contain the signing public key.
+Therefore, no separate Edge objects are created for new Attribute objects.

 <br>